I’m what you might call an accidental banker.

 A Familiar Kind of Hard

 Starting a bank is hard.
 But the truth is, starting any business is scary.
 Brian and I thought that if we took on some of the pain of banking, it would make it less scary for other small businesses.

 Despite my frustrations, I love banking.
 It’s an amazing industry.
 But banking in the U.S. has gone through a lot of change in its short history, not always for the better.
 From the first bank created in America in 1781 to the Great Depression to the financial crisis of the late 2000’s to today, when technology for most banks comes from a handful of providers and payments in America lag behind other parts of the world.
 (We still have checks in the U.S.!
 This is crazy.).
 While we see advancements to our payment networks, it still sometimes up to four days to receive an electronic payment.
 One of the biggest recent innovations in banking?
 The ATM.

 We want to get right in the middle of this.
-Through our partnership with The Bancorp Bank, we’re focused on building the best product and service platform to help small businesses.
+We’re focused on building the best product and service platform to help small businesses.
 This used to be easier.

 How Things Have Changed